zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/initiatives-overview/_index.md

 1. Make sure that [you have linked the Jira project to your portfolio](/developerportal/portfolio-management/integrate-with-jira/#link-jira-project).
 2. At the bottom of the **Epics** section, click **+ Add Jira Epics**.
 2. Select the Jira project to which the epics belong.
-3. Select the epics.
+3. Select the Jira epics.
 You can search by its full key or summary.
 5. Click **Add** to link the selected epics to the initiative.
 6. If you need to link epics belonging to other apps to this initiative, repeat the steps from 2 to 5, until you link all the epics.
 You can link up to a maximum of 20 Jira initiatives.

 Once an epic is added, you can view the following details of the epics that you linked to the initiative:

-Project icon - This is the icon of the Jira project that the epic belongs to.
+* Project icon - This is the icon of the Jira project that the epic belongs to.
 * **Key** - This is the key of the added Jira epic, and clicking it will take you to the Jira page of this epic.
 * **Summary** - This is the summary of the added Jira epic.
 * **Assignee** - This shows the avatar of the the epic assignee.
 Hovering over will display their user name.